How is OBA different from Little League Baseball?

 On a space-available basis, players from outside Orinda, and with a connection to the Orinda community, can inquire about the ability to participate in our Pony program.
 Contact the Pony Commissioner or President for more information on space availability in Pony.

-Registration for OBA typically opens in November for the following Spring season.
+Registration opens on Dec.
+1 for the 2020 Spring season.
 The main page of this website will always have the most up-to-date information about registration for the upcoming season.

 When and where are the tryouts?